The Future of Clean Electricity

 TransAlta’s renewable energy commitment began more than one hundred years ago when the company built the first hydro assets in Alberta, which still operate today.
 In 2002, we acquired our first wind farm, in 2015, our first solar farm, and in 2020, our first battery storage facility.
 Today we operate over 50 renewable facilities across Canada, the United States and Australia.

-Validation and support of our E2SG strategy is provided through our memberships and participation with key sustainability organizations and working groups such as the EXCEL Partnership, the Canadian Business for Social Responsibility (CBSR), the Energy Sector Sustainability Leadership Initiative, Canadian Electricity Association Sustainability Steering Committee and Future-Fit.
+Validation and support of our ESG strategy is provided through our memberships and participation with key sustainability organizations and working groups such as the Canadian Business for Social Responsibility (CBSR) and the Canadian Electricity Association Sustainability Steering Committee.

 Clean, Reliable and Sustainable Electricity Production